binarytrails/website2.0/frontend/static/frontend/md/quests/archlinux-macbook.md

 1. [Preparations](#preparations)

-    2.1 Determine the device.

-    2.2 Erase all of your partitions using cgdisk.

-    2.3 Follow the simple partitions model below and adapt it to your needs.

-    2.4 Format the partitions.

 2. [Installing the base system](#installing)

-    2.1 Installing the base system

-    2.2 Identifying partitions

-    2.3 Connecting to the system

-    2.4 Localtime

-    2.5 Language

-    2.6 Keyboard

-    2.7 Hostname

-    2.8 Getting a network connection

-    2.9 Pacman Time!
-No gaming allowed.

-    2.10 Configuring the early user space enviroment a.k.a. ramdisk

-    2.11 Configuring GRUB bootloader

-    2.12 Last notes

 3. [Configuring with finess using Gnome 3](#configuring)

-    3.1 Get your MacBook Arch drivers.

-    3.2 Get Gnome 3.

-    3.3 Create & Configure a New User.

-    3.4 Configure the WIFI using AUR & package build.

-    3.5 Add transparency to windows.

 4. [Problem Solving](#problem-solving)

-    * Tweak Tool: Error on Global Dark Theme

-    * eog: Can't open jpeg photos

-    * modprobe: FATAL: Module wl not found.

 5. [Learn More](#learnmore)

-    * MBR VS GPT

 <a name="preparations"></a>